-COmMISSION is an exciting mission programme which takes the good news of Jesus to children and young people in Scotland.
+COmMISSION is an exciting mission programme.
+Around 100 young leaders take part each year sharing the good news of Jesus with children and young people across Scotland.

-Each year around a hundred young leaders receive training helping them to recognise their potential and then go on placement with SU Scotland teams and live out the COmMISSION adventure.
-Join with them, and then gather at the end of the summer for a massive celebration and review with other teams to hear amazing stories of how God has changed lives; and you'll get to share your story of how God used you!
+At the end of the summer, gather for a massive celebration and review with other teams to hear amazing stories of how God has changed lives; and you'll get to share your story of how God used you!

 Designed to help you get involved and develop the skills you need as a volunteer in Christian children's and youth work in Scotland, the programme includes three steps.

-Attend a weekend or a full week at Basecamp or LeadUP to help equip you as a leader.
-Bible teaching, workshops, team building, small groups, worship and prayer will help prepare you to work amongst Scotland's children and young people.
+Choose a weekend or a full week at Basecamp to help equip you to lead.
+Bible teaching, workshops, team building, small groups, worship and prayer will help prepare you to work amongst Scotland’s children and young people.

 This is where the training is put into practice!
 We will work with you to prepare an tailored programme of events as part of teams at SU Holidays, beach missions and church-based mission weeks, on international events, or a combination of these, including any events happening in your local church.

 Come together to reflect on your experience and share how you have seen God at work with children and young people as well in you; then consider how you can continue being involved.